Mapped: Which countries recognise Palestine as a state?

 - Slovakia

-Several other EU members, including Malta, have indicated their intention to recognise the state of Palestine.
+Several other EU members, including Malta and Belgium, have indicated their intention to recognise the state of Palestine.

-The EU itself and major countries such as Germany and France have “representative offices”, instead of embassies, in the West Bank city of Ramallah and support the Palestinian Authority financially.
+Italy’s prime minister Giorgia Meloni said on Saturday that recognising the State of Palestine before it is established could be counterproductive.

+"If something that doesn't exist is recognised on paper, the problem could appear to be solved when it isn't," Ms Meloni told Italian daily La Repubblica.

 G20 recognition